doanminhquan/ETL-job-which-transforms-and-analyzes-log-data-from-a-Television-Platform/README.md

 # Raw data
--Log data is stored as Parquet files organized by date and stored within the file system.
+- Log data is stored as Parquet files organized by date and stored within the file system.
 Diretory structure:
 ```
 root
 ├── 20220601